GazzolaLab/PyElastica/README.md

 `activation_array[1:3]` -- Two mid level muscle segment
 `activation_array[3:7]` -- Four bottom level muscle segment

+The state of the octopus is available in `shearable_rod`.
+The octopus consists of a series of 121 nodes.
+Nodes 0 - 49 relates to one arm, nodes 50-70 relate to the head and nodes 71-120 realate to the second arm. `shearable_rod.position_collection` returns an array with entries relating to the position of each node.

 #### A few practical notes
 1) To save a video of the octopus with `Environment.post_processing()`, you need to install `ffmeg`.
 You can download and install it [here](https://www.ffmpeg.org/).